davidpfister/fortiche/src/assertion/README.md

 ## Features
 - Simple, single-file, dependency-free micro test framework Adding the assertion into your test project is easy as pie.
-Simply include the file assertion.inc into your code.
+Simply include the file `assertion.inc` into your code.
 This can either be done by specifying the relative path to the file (e.g. `#include "../include/assertion.inc"`) or in the toml file by adding the folder in which the file assertion.inc stands, directly under `[library]`, i.e.`include-dir = "include"`
 - Color output
 - Modeled after the assertions available in GoogleTest \
 It should contain enough assertions to get you started.
 More assertion can easily be added.
 - Fatal and non fatal failures\
-You can specify whether a test failure should be treated as fatal or non-fatal with Googletest, allowing tests to continue running even if a failure occurs
+You can specify whether a test failure should be treated as fatal or non-fatal, allowing tests to continue running even if a failure occurs.

 ### Assertions
 |Method|Details|